GauravvDev/Daybook-app-/README.md

 **Journal :** This one's just for you.
 Write whatever, attach a photo or a voice note if text doesn't cut it that day.
 Lock it with a PIN or your face/fingerprint if it's on a shared device.

+When you want it out of the app, **Export book** turns any stretch of your journal into a single self-contained HTML file — writing, photos and playable voice notes all baked in, laid out like a printed book.
+Send it to someone, keep it as a backup, or hit print inside it for a PDF.

 **Health :** Water, sleep, mood, workouts, meds — the stuff that's easy to forget to log but matters most.

+**Cycle :** Optional, and off unless you turn it on.
+Period logging with flow and symptoms, mood and PMS notes, a colour-coded calendar, and next-period / fertile-window estimates that learn from your own averages.
+Same rule as everything else here — it stays on your device.

 **Insights :** A weekly report that actually tells you something, not just a wall of numbers.